aiskunks/CognitiveType/README.md

-# CognitiveType
-The Cognitive Type project
+# The Cognitive Type project

 *Mapping Typography to Cognition*